 9:00 AM The mid-morning sun beat us before we could reach the guesthouse.
 It was scorching hot, so we took longer breaks than when we started.

 We spent the rest of the morning indoors recovering from the heat.
 Our room came with a television, so we flicked the channels for a good show.
 We ended up watching cartoons all morning while lying on our beds like we used to do when we were kids.
-Some people would think this was a waste of time, mainly since we were on vacation, but who cares.
+Some people would think this was a waste of time because we were on vacation, but who cares.
+We are on vacation.

-That afternoon, I took my book with me to a coffee shop a few blocks ahead.
+That afternoon, I took my book with me to a coffee shop a few blocks down.
 It was a book by Charles Yu called How to Live Safely in a Science Fictional Universe.
-Jeremie had finished reading it and said it was worth the read.
+Jeremie had finished reading it and recommended it.

 My younger brother was sitting next to me reading an article on his phone while my dad was on his iPad.
 We sat on bar stools facing the beach.
 Nothing beats reading a book with a view in front of you.